 Today I have more thrifted gifts to share.
-Last weekend we attended a housewarming party for my friends Jose and Lupe who just moved into an adorable yellow house in Oakland.
+Last weekend we attended a housewarming party for my friend Jose who just moved into an adorable yellow house in Oakland.
 In addition to celebrating a housewarming we also celebrated Jose’s birthday, so I wanted to arrive with twice the gifts to have all the occasions covered.

 First, Jose’s birthday.
 What do you get the renaissance man who has it all?
 Vintage books, of course.

 A book called Planet Earth, which is meant to be a companion guide to the PBS television series that aired in 1986, is filled with photos and information that was dense enough to be a stand alone work without the series.

 The second book was a thick drawing guide from 1950.
 Jose is an amazing artist and I knew he’d appreciate it.
 Both of these books happened to be five cents each during a summer sale at my favorite thrift store.

 The housewarming gifts were both items that were meant to be shared with others.
 First, a vintage cheese board with a ceramic dish in the center and a wooden rim for holding crackers.
 Jose is an excellent host whose opened up his home to several of us when we visited the Bay Area.